wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

          </td>
          <td>
             Connection timeout interval.
 If the remote endpoint does not respond in this time, it will be marked as "Timeout."
 This can be defined as a static value or as a dynamic value.</br>
-            Miliseconds or an XPATH expression.
+            Specify the value in miliseconds or an XPATH expression.
 Default value is 60000 milliseconds.
          </td>
       </tr>
       <tr>